Trump says likely to nominate a woman to succeed Ginsburg on Supreme Court | Politics

 Trump says likely to nominate a woman to succeed Ginsburg on Supreme Court

-President Donald Trump on Saturday named two conservative women who he has elevated to federal appeals courts as contenders to fill the U.S. Supreme Court vacancy caused by Ruth Bader Ginsburg's death, a move that would tip the court further to the right.
-Trump, who now has a chance to nominate a third justice to a lifetime appointment on the court named Amy Coney Barrett of the Chicago-based 7th Circuit and Barbara Lagoa of the Atlanta-based 11th Circuit as possible nominees.
+President Donald Trump on Saturday flagged two women as possible choices for the U.S. Supreme Court: conservatives he elevated to federal appeals courts, who would tip the court further to the right following the death of liberal Ruth Bader Ginsburg.
+Trump, with a chance to nominate a third justice to a lifetime appointment, named Amy Coney Barrett of the Chicago-based 7th Circuit and Barbara Lagoa of the Atlanta-based 11th Circuit as possible nominees.
+Trump said he had a short list, vowed to move quickly and rejected suggestions to hold off on a nomination until after the November presidential and congressional elections.

+"We have an obligation.
+We won and we have an obligation as the winners to pick who we want.
+That's not the next president," Trump said.
+"We're here right now."
+White House chief of staff Mark Meadows told reporters on a campaign trip to the politically important state of North Carolina the opening "changes the focus to be more of a Supreme Court related focus for both sides. ... without a doubt."

-Any nomination would require approval in the Senate, where Trump's Republicans hold a 53-47 majority.
-Not all Republican senators supported the move: Maine's Susan Collins on Saturday said Trump should hold off on nominating.
+Trump said he expected to make a "very popular choice" next week.
+He said it was not clear if the vote would take place before the election.
+"I think it's going to move very quickly," Trump said.
+Not all Republican senators supported the move: Maine's Susan Collins on Saturday said a nomination should wait.

 "In fairness to the American people, who will either be re-electing the President or selecting a new one, the decision on a lifetime appointment to the Supreme Court should be made by the President who is elected on November 3rd," Collins, facing a tough re-election race herself, said on Twitter.
-Democrats are still seething over the Republican Senate's refusal to act on Democratic President Barack Obama's Supreme Court nominee, Merrick Garland, in 2016 after conservative Justice Antonin Scalia died 10 months before that election.
-Senate Majority Leader Mitch McConnell said then that the Senate should not act on a court nominee during an election year, a stance he has since reversed.
+Democrats are still seething over the Republican Senate's refusal to act on Democratic President Barack Obama's Supreme Court nominee, Merrick Garland, in 2016.
+Conservative Justice Antonin Scalia died 10 months before that election, and Senate Majority Leader Mitch McConnell then said the Senate should not act on a nominee during an election year.
+He has reversed that stance now.

-Even if Democrats win the White House and a Senate majority in the November election, Trump and McConnell have time as the full new Congress would not be sworn in until Jan.
-3 Senior congressional Democrats raised the prospect of adding additional justices next year to counterbalance Trump's nominees if they win control of the White House and Senate in the November election.
+Even if Democrats win the White House and a Senate majority in the November election, Trump and McConnell might be able to push through their choice before the new president and Congress are sworn in until Jan.
+3. Senior congressional Democrats raised the prospect of adding more justices next year to counterbalance Trump's nominees if they win control of the White House and Senate.

-McConnell, who has made confirmation of Trump's federal judicial nominees a top priority, said the chamber would vote on any Trump nominee.
-Given that they have few tools to block the eventual nomination from passing, Democrats plan to try to rally public opposition to the move.

 ALSO READ